 This social history is deliberately concise.
-It is like a sketch of possibilities that might be explored by others in the future.
+It is a like a sketch of possibilities that might be explored by others in the future.
 To this end, a companion volume to this social history provides a guide to history resources that are available to researchers and interested community members.
-As part of the Fishermans Bend Framework, this social history provides a touchstone for future place-making and interpretive initiatives.
+And as part of the Fishermans Bend Framework, this social history will provide a touchstone for future place-making and interpretive initiatives.

 To request an accessible Word version, email firstname.lastname@example.org